maxng07/Lightweight-Web-Server/README.md

 # Lightweight-Web-Server /LWS
-A Lightweight Web Server implemented in GO to serve out html, wasm, js or any other content.
+A Lightweight Web Server implemented in GO to serve out html, wasm, js or any other content including a Web Server for HTTP Adaptive Bit Rate streaming like Apple HLS.
 Additional logic can be added as needed.

 LWS can be used with <a href="https://github.com/maxng07/ted-gui"> TED-GUI </a> on either locally or in the Cloud, and recognises wasm and will set Content Type as "Application/WASM".
 As more functionality is needed, it can be added to LWS.